 The Flatirons are five unique rock formations with tons of opportunities for exploration.
 Nearby Estes Park and Rocky Mountain National Park is a hiker’s heaven comprised of protected mountains, forests, and alpine meadows.

 Some of the wildlife you’ll encounter around Boulder include Abert’s squirrels, foxes, coyotes, mule deer, black bears, and mountain lions.
 Boulder residents are serious about preserving their beautiful natural resources — so it’s important to follow suit.

 FUN FACT – Boulder elevation is 5,430 feet so factor that into the altitude gain you will get from many of these hikes!

 Wrapping It Up…

-Although Boulder is a big city in terms of population, its plentiful trails provide for an easy escape from bustling urban life and out into the wilderness.
+Although a big city in terms of population, hiking in Boulder provides an easy escape from the bustling urban life.

-Whether you enjoy meandering through vast fields of wildflowers, steep mountain ascents, or gorgeous vistas above the tree line, you’ll find everything you need leading directly from the city of Boulder or just outside the city limits.
+Whether you enjoy meandering through vast fields of wildflowers, steep mountain ascents, or gorgeous vistas above the tree line, these hikes near Boulder, Colorado are an outdoor lovers dream.

 Check out our Google Web Story – 7 Awesome Hikes in Boulder